Gavin Massey: Watford

-Yeovil Town loan

 Massey joined League One club Yeovil Town on loan for one month on 12 September 2011.
 He made his debut as a 67th-minute substitute for Kieran Agard in the Glovers' 1–0 win over Wycombe Wanderers on 13 September.
 After making three substitute appearances for the club, Yeovil manager Terry Skiverton was keen on extending Massey's loan stay, saying that he had "trained really well" and he would "be getting his chance sooner rather than later".
 He made his first professional start on 4 October when Yeovil travelled to Bournemouth in the Football League Trophy.
 He played the full 90 minutes of the 3–2 defeat.
 Massey's loan was then extended until 6 November, before starting his first league match against Colchester United.
 He scored his first professional goal in the game on 8 October, putting the ball through the legs of Colchester goalkeeper Ben Williams after just 40 seconds of play.
-The U's pegged Yeovil back to 2–1, but Massey then scored a second to tie the match at 2–2 after 63 minutes.
+The U's pegged Yeovil back to 2–1, but Massey scored a second to tie the match at 2–2 after 63 minutes.

 His loan was extended for a third month on 3 November, keeping him at Huish Park until 11 December.
 Massey scored his third and final goal for Yeovil two days later, equalising after 29 minutes of a 2–2 draw with Chesterfield.
 His deal was again extended until 14 January 2012 on 7 December, with Massey beginning to hold down a regular starting position in Terry Skiverton's side.
-With his loan spell excluding FA Cup outings, Massey was required to sit out some games, which allowed other players a chance to make an impression on Skiverton.
-He hoped that Massey would "force his way back into the team".
 Having made 16 appearances in all competitions, Massey's loan was again extended until mid-February on 4 January 2012.

 On 9 January, Yeovil manager Terry Skiverton was demoted to assistant manager, with the club replacing him with Gary Johnson.
 Subsequently, Massey would make his final appearance for Yeovil on 10 January in their 4–0 reverse at Sheffield United, replacing Steve MacLean after half-time.
-Despite signing a loan extension the previous week, Johnson decided to allow Massey to return to Watford on 12 January, citing a "hamstring problem" and financial reasons for his exit.
+Despite signing a loan extension the previous week, Johnson decided to allow Massey to return to Watford on 12 January.
 He left having scored three goals in his 17 games for the club.